Printing Terms

 Dot Gain

 A printing term which describes wet ink coming in contact with paper and spreading as it is transfers.
 As the halftone dots are applied to the paper, the wet ink spreads, causing the dots to increase in size and halftones to appear darker.
-Paper weight, type of paper (coated or uncoated), press type (especially web presses), and affect the amount of dot gain in a given printed piece.
+Paper weight, type of paper and press type can affect the amount of dot gain in a given printed piece.
 You may compensate for dot gain by calculating the dot gain before a print job and lessen the density of the images to be printed before you output film.
 See also dot compensation, four-color process, and halftone.

-the number of dots that fit horizontally and vertically into a one- inch measure.
-Generally, the more dots per inch, the more detail is captured, and the sharper the resulting image.
+Dots per inch is the number of dots that fit horizontally and vertically into a one inch square.
+Generally, the more dots per inch, the more detail is captured and the sharper the resulting image.
 See also halftone, lines per inch, screen.

 Dry End